schollz/find/FAQ.md

 **The point is to eventually incorporate FIND into home automation.** **FIND** can replace motion sensors to provide positional and user-specific information.
 Anything that you would do with a motion sensor you can do with **FIND**.
 Anything you can do with GPS information you can do with **FIND** information.
 Except here you get internal positioning so you could tell apart one table from another in a cafeteria, or one bookshelf from another in a library.

- As Wi-Fi singleboard computers get smaller and smartphones become more ubiquitous there will be more and more oppurtunities to harness WiFi signals into something useful for other applications.
+ As Wi-Fi singleboard computers get smaller and smartphones become more ubiquitous there will be more and more opportunities to harness WiFi signals into something useful for other applications.

 ### How does it work?

-**The basis of this system is to catalog all the fingerprints about the Wifi routers in the area (MAC addresses and signal values) and then classify them according to their location.** Take a look at a typical set of fingerprints froms some locations will look something like this (taken from the library at Duke University):
+**The basis of this system is to catalog all the fingerprints about the Wifi routers in the area (MAC addresses and signal values) and then classify them according to their location.** Take a look at a typical set of fingerprints (taken from the library at Duke University):

 ![Distributions](https://www.internalpositioning.com/guide/img/fingerprint_library.png)